LordPrinz/Calculator/README.md

 How to run the calculator:

-- You must have access to the web browser
+- You must have access to the web browser.

 ## Reporting Issues

-In case of potential problems please contact me via instagram
+In case of potential problems please contact me via instagram.

 ## License